Inheritance rights of step children

 What are the inheritance rights of stepchildren?

 We are regularly contacted by stepchildren who want to know what their inheritance rights are, especially when a stepchild has been disinherited by their step-parent.
-As specialist inheritance solicitors we are experienced in dealing with claims involving stepchildren and step-parents.
+As specialist inheritance solicitors we are experienced in dealing with disputes between stepchildren and step-parents.
 We deal with cases nationwide, so if you require guidance about the inheritance rights of stepchildren then call our free helpline on 0333 888 0407 or email us at [email protected]

 Inheritance problems faced by stepchildren